spidernet-io/spiderpool/docs/concepts/spidersubnet.md

 }
 ```

-### Subnet Specification
+### Subnet spec

-The ``spec`` section embeds an Subnet specific field which allows to define the list of all IPs, ExcludeIPs, Routes
+The `spec` section embeds a specific Subnet field which allows to define the list of all IPs, ExcludeIPs, Routes,
 and some other data to the Subnet object for allocation:

 ```text